| Peter Upton's |

 Hockey.

-Hockey is actually a perfect sport for Subbuteo to represent.
-Unlike rugby and cricket, this is the simple fast-flowing Subbuteo we know and love.
-As you can see from the illustration, the set is similar to a football club edition, but all the pieces have been specially designed.
-The balls are smaller than their football equivalent, and so are the goals.
-As you might be able to see, the goalkeeper's control rod has to go over the large board on the back of the goal This feels strange if you've played a lot of football, because the fact that the end of the rod does not touch the ground seems unstable, but it works okay.
-The goalkeeper figures are well detailed, with masks, and little sticks which look way too flimsy to survive very long with balls being blasted at them.
-The outfield players are a delight, well designed with an attractive colour scheme.
+Hockey was actually a perfect sport for Subbuteo to represent.
+Unlike rugby and cricket, this set had the simple fast-flowing Subbuteo we know and love.
+As you can see from the illustrations, the set was similar to a football club edition, but all the pieces had been specially designed.
+The balls were smaller than their football equivalent, and so were the goals.
+The goalkeeper's control rod had to go over the large board on the back of the goal.
+This feels awkward if you are used to the football version, as the end of the rod is now floating in the air, and is more unstable.
+The goalkeeper figures were well detailed, with masks, and little sticks which looked way too flimsy to survive very long with balls being blasted at them.
+The outfield players were a delight, being well designed and painted in an attractive colour scheme.

 It's a shame that hockey didn't get a bigger audience.
 If it had survived to the British successes at the Olympics (was it 1988?) perhaps we would've seen men's and women's teams in international team colours.
 Hmmm, Holland vs Pakistan - I can see it now...